cespirit/rwbyquest-motion/README.md

 http://roosterteeth.com/home.php

 TO DO
-- Pre-cache images
+- Change all animations functions to take in a page object instead of options
+- Create showLayers function
-- Host images on imgur
+- Preload layer images
+- Once JS finish preloading images, show START button
+- Finish up content variable pages with imgur links
-- Different animations
+- Adjust timing
+- Other animation functions
-- Animation check, if none, default animation.
+- Animation check, if none, default animation or show an error.
 - Swap .js files in index for the app.min.js file
-- Image alt tags
-- Create button at start for non autoplay with a return to menu screen button